 It’s not just about you.
 Slowing down is good for others, too.

 Slow travel is more environmentally friendly and that should be enough reason to incorporate it as much as possible in your plans whenever possible.
 Tourism is responsible for at least 5% of global greenhouse gases, so fewer cars and planes means a better planet for us all.

 This “put down roots” kind of travel also benefits the local community.
-The money you inject into the community by paying rent and buying food tends to stay there as opposed to being diverted to head office in another country.
+The money you inject into the community by paying rent and buying food tends to stay there as opposed to being diverted to some corporate entity in another country.
 Real people benefit from your spending.
 Your presence also builds bridges and while it opens up your world, it can also open up someone else’s.

 On the Indonesian island of Sumatra one afternoon, where I had been living for a month, I heard a knock at my door.
 When I opened, a group of schoolgirls stood

 The one who seemed the oldest, no more than ten, pushed herself forward.

 “We want to speak English.”
 There were no other foreigners there at that time and for the next few weeks they would drop by after school for a few minutes of conversation and giggles.
-And I learned a bit of Bahasa Indonesia.
+And I learned plenty of Bahasa Indonesia.

-Kids being kids, we soon ran out of things to say but by the time I left I knew a bit about them, their parents and school, their favorite colors and toys and stories.
+Kids being kids, we soon ran out of things to say but by the time I left I knew a bit about them, their parents and school, their favorite colors and foods and games.
 They knew a bit about Canada and Switzerland but what fascinated them most was snow.
 I enjoyed a privileged window into their lives and

 I hope I was able to share a bit of mine.